bnmng/bnmng-above-and-below/README.txt

 Once you have selected a post type, click "Save Changes".
 A new form will appear for the new instance you just created.

+=== Edit the Instance

-Fill out the criterea for selecting the posts to which you want to add text.
-Also c
+Fill out the criterea for selecting the posts (or pages, custom post types, etc ) to which you want to add text.
+Then enter the text.
+The text can be plain text, html, or shortcode, or any combination.

 == Changelog ==